 Geo-matching connects you to a bar-verified appearance attorney within driving distance of the exact courthouse — not just the city.
-Available in all 50 states, 94 federal districts, and 3,000+ state courts.
+Launching in Florida in 2026, with planned nationwide expansion.

 "Sending an out-of-state attorney to appear in a jurisdiction where they are not admitted is not a gray area — it is unauthorized practice of law.
 The only correct answer is a locally-admitted attorney."